ringlej/ptxdist/doc/environment.rst

 *Source Directory* and enter the path to the directory where PTXdist should store archives to share between its projects.

-If there is no toolchain available yet, the next step is to build one at least for the desired target architecture.
-Refer to the application note “Building Toolchains” for further details.

-In order to build the toolchain in the next step, the specific PTXdist- is required.
-We must repeat the previous steps with the PTXdist- to install it on our host as well.
-All PTXdist revisions can co-exist.

 Toolchains
 ----------